GodwinEke/c-lineassistantrepo/README.md

 python erikwonda.py [KEYWORD]
 ```
 where ```[KEYWORD]``` returns the desired feature.
-To see all commands, type in:
+To see all commands, type:
 ```
 python main.py help
 ```